castlabs/dashas/README.md

 #### Prerequisites

-* ffmpeg is installed with libfdk_aac and libx264 library;
+* ffmpeg is installed with libfdk_aac and libx264 library (tested with version 2.1.3);

 #### Instructions